MDLC01/board-n-pieces/README.md

 # Board & Pieces

 This is a [Typst](https://github.com/typst/typst) package to display chessboards.
+It is available on [typst Universe](https://typst.app/universe/package/board-n-pieces).

 ## Project structure